 Over a career spanning more than 25 years, attorney Candice Fields has gained experience in both criminal defense and civil litigation.
 Other experience includes practicing at a large law firm and a prominent Sacramento white-collar criminal defense firm.

-Since founding her solo practice, she concentrates her efforts on federal and state criminal defense and business litigation for a diverse clientele.
-Some of her representative cases include:
+Since founding her solo practice, she has concentrated her efforts on federal criminal defense for a diverse clientele.
+Some of her representative cases have included:

-- Successfully representing a large agricultural business and individuals in major federal tax fraud case.
+- Successfully representing a large agricultural business and individuals in a major federal tax fraud case.

-- Advocating for health care providers in federal and state fraud investigations, helping her clients avoid prosecution in one of the largest and well-publicized health care fraud investigations in FBI history.
+- Advocating for health care providers in federal fraud investigations, helping her clients avoid prosecution in one of the largest and most well-publicized health care fraud investigations in FBI history.

-- Defending the president/CEO of a regional real estate developer in federal and state fraud investigations and complex business litigation.
+- Defending the president/CEO of a regional real estate developer in federal fraud investigations and complex litigation.
 This case was concluded when the government declined to prosecute.

-- Representing a real estate professional in high-profile federal and state mortgage fraud investigations (prosecution declined) and multiparty business litigation.
+- Representing a real estate professional in high-profile federal mortgage fraud investigations (prosecution declined) and multiparty business litigation.

 - Representing a contractor in a federal grand jury investigation led by the Antitrust Division of the Department of Justice regarding allegations of price fixing.